alphagov/service-manual-publisher/README.md

 # Service-manual-publisher

-Service Manual Publisher is in very early stages and is going to be used for publishing and maintaining https://gov.uk/service-manual.
-This application will replace the current [service manual application](https://github.com/alphagov/government-service-design-manual).
+Service Manual Publisher is used for publishing and maintaining https://gov.uk/service-manual.
+This application, together with [service-manual-frontend](https://github.com/alphagov/service-manual-frontend) is gradually replacing the current [service manual application](https://github.com/alphagov/government-service-design-manual).

 ## Screenshots